RoaringBitmap/RoaringFormatSpec/README.md

 ### 3. Offset header

-If and only one of these is true
+If and only if one of these is true

 1. the cookie takes value SERIAL_COOKIE_NO_RUNCONTAINER
 2. the cookie takes the value SERIAL_COOKIE *and* there are at least NO_OFFSET_THRESHOLD containers,